lambe-lang/specification/README.md

 }
 ```

-Such *for* directive can be define at the trait level, signature level or definition level.
-If such directive is not expressed for a method and does not have `self` as first parameter it's a *static* method.
+Such *for* directive can be defined at the trait level, signature level or definition level.
+If such a directive is not
+expressed for a method and does not have `self` as first parameter it's a *static* method.

 ```
 trait Monad (f:*->*) with Applicative f {